 The North Country Camps Foundation began overseeing and leading North Country Camps in 2018.
 The North Country Camps Foundation Board of Directors is made up of camper, staff, and parent alumni who are committed to the future of Lincoln and Whippoorwill, and to continuing the legacy of the Gucker family.

-Kate and Doug are joined by Associate Directors Liz Westergaard, Amy Carlstrom, Ruth Needleman, Jennifer Livingston, Nicole Navarro and Ted Sonneborn, as well as other talented, long-time staff members.
-Corey Birdsall manages the office and Logan Birdsall directs camp food service.
+Jen and Doug are joined by Associate Directors Amy Carlstrom, Ruth Needleman, Nicole Navarro and Ted Sonneborn, as well as other talented, long-time staff members.
+Corey Birdsall manages the office and Rachel Coit directs camp food service.
 Our counseling staff of almost sixty young men and women is comprised of a number of experienced head counselors and activity leaders, together with several recent college graduates and current college students- many of them former campers.
 A majority return to the staff from one summer to the next.
 Each camp has a Registered Nurse or Health Care Professional in residence.
 Physicians are on call, and the city of Plattsburgh provides a modern, well-staffed hospital.